BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2025-01-08-working-with-graph-databases-in-python.md

 ```

 We are now ready to start iterating over the `triples` within the graph.
 We will add this data to
 a Python dictionary.
-Remember, when we iterate over the graph, we get a single predicate object
+When we iterate over the graph, we get a single predicate object
 for a single subject.
 Therefore, we need to ensure we have the correct
 structure to store all of the objects for each predicate of each subject.